-Josephine McGugan - Chief Negotiator
+Josephine McGugan - Chair

 Josephine McGugan is the Events Coordinator and a Union Steward.
 She joined the Union after having a positive experience helping to negotiate a new contract for another ASFME union in 2015.
 After serving in Peace Corps Albania she knew she wanted to work for Peace Corps and took a role at HQ.
 She currently works in Staging and Pre-Departure as a Training Specialist.
 She views the Union as an way to help improve and straighten Peace Corps for all.

 Ryan Haefke is an Administrative Specialist in VRS who lives in Chicago.
 He is an (e)RPCV from Senegal where he served as an Agriculture Forestry volunteer from September 2019 until the COVID-19 evacuation.
 He is a native of Kansas and an avid snacker.
 Ryan is interested in the marriage of agriculture, forestry and economics.
 He believes the Union is an essential place to ensure that Peace Corps workers are valued for the awesome work they do, and to make the agency better for everyone.

 Alixandria Warren began as a quiet advocate for staff at Peace Corps and now she’s been elected President for the year 2022-2023.
 Alix joined the union because she was interested in having a voice in this agency.
 She started off working on committees, such as the policy and website committees.
 Later, joining the steward’s council as a member.
 She holds a B.A. in History from Milikin University and G.M.A. in International Relations from Webster University.
 From 2017 -2019 she served in Morocco as a Peace Corps Volunteer.